-Baby might only wet one or two diapers in the first 3 to 4 days of life, this is until Mom’s milk starts coming in.
+Baby might only wet one or two diapers in the first 3 to 4 days of life.
+This is until Mom’s milk starts coming in.

-After Mom's milk comes in, Baby will start to produce quite a few dirty nappies, especially urine nappies.
+After Mom's milk comes in, Baby will start to produce quite a few dirty nappies, and many urine nappies.
 Newborn babies under 6 weeks

 breastfed babies produce very few bowel movements (sometimes only one every

 After six weeks, if your baby is still putting out a few urine nappies